-Child Development Centers, Inc. is a proud participant of the Child and Adult Care Food Program (CACFP) and the Summer Food Service Program.
+Child Development Centers, Inc. is a proud participant of the Child and Adult Care Food Program (CACFP).

 Child And Adult Care Food Program (CACFP)